codio-templates/hello-turtle-java/.guides/content/Create-Additional-Pages-and-Files-e97a.md

 ### Code Editor File
 ---
-Add a `.java` file to your project.
+Add a `.java` file to this project.
 This is the file students will edit.
 Right-click on the name of your project or book in the directory tree on the left.
 Select `New File...` and then type its name and file extension.
 Copy and paste the following template code into the new file.

 ```
 public class filename {